 Folate (Vitamin B9) and Cobalamin (Vitamin B12) are two B vitamins that are important for brain health.

-Vitamin B12 and folate are both needed for the production of norepinephrine, serotonin and dopamine.
+Vitamin B12 and folate are both needed for the production of norepinephrine, serotonin, and dopamine.
 These two vitamins both play important roles in regulating and maintaining a healthy central nervous system – low folate and vitamin B12 levels have been associated with depression.

 Below are the Recommended Dietary Allowances (RDAs) for Vitamin B12 and Folate.
-The RDA is the average daily level that is sufficient to meet the nutrient requirements of 97-98% healthy individuals
+The RDA is the average daily level that is sufficient to meet the nutrient requirements of 97-98% of healthy individuals

 - Vitamin B12 (cobalamin) RDA:

 - 9–13 years: 1.8 mcg (males and females)

 - 14+ years: 2.4 mcg (males and females)